 As described above, the primary targets for a targeted attack will include directory servers, email servers, database servers, and file shares.

-Whilst Data as a Service generally doesn’t have much to add to Directory and Email Servers, there is a lot we can do with File and Database Servers.
+Whilst Data Agnostic Services generally doesn’t have much to add to Directory and Email Servers, there is a lot we can do with File and Database Servers.

 Firstly, we encrypt the media that the data resides on.
 This is especially important for physical media stored on-premises.
 When media is being disposed of, ensure that it is first erased and then physically destroyed to prevent dumpster diving attacks.
 Even when storing information in the cloud, utilise available storage level encryption mechanisms.